-Doctors, nurses, and hospitals have a duty to provide patients with the basic standard of care expected from all medical professionals and institutions.
-Unfortunately, patients may not receive appropriate care, be it for childbirth, a sudden illness, or a routine procedure.
-Medical malpractice or negligence harms thousands of adults and children each year and filing a claim against the responsible party is more complicated than you may think.
-You must provide evidence that negligence occurred, and you need a medical malpractice lawyer to help you combat the aggressive tactics by the Canadian Medical Protective Association (CMPA).
+Medical professionals have a duty to provide patients with the basic standard of care.
+Unfortunately, patients may not receive appropriate care–be it for childbirth, a sudden illness, or a routine procedure.
+Medical malpractice, or negligence, harms thousands of adults and children each year and filing a claim against the responsible party is more complicated than you may think.

 2. Choosing a Medical Malpractice Lawyer

 It’s critical to begin the medical malpractice claims process as soon as you are aware of the injury.
-The time limit to file these claims for compensation in British Columbia is two years from the date of the injury or death, and it takes time to build your case.
+However, diving right into the lawsuit process may not be the healthiest choice.
+A medical malpractice lawyer is there to help you figure out your timeline so you can focus on recovery.
+The limit to file these claims for compensation in British Columbia is two years from the date of the injury or death, and it takes time to build your case.

-You can strengthen your claim by collecting your medical records, communications with the medical professional or hospital, and writing down what you remember of the events.
+You can strengthen your claim by collecting your medical records, communications with the medical professionals or hospital, and writing down what you remember of the events.
 If you know of any witnesses, collect their contact information.
-The most crucial parts of a medical malpractice claim are gathering evidence and contacting a lawyer for help.
+Witness testimony could play a huge role in the outcome of the lawsuit.